nuneskris/nuneskris.github.io/_publications/Govern-Measure-Data-Architecture.md

 |  Data Strategy Gaps | <ul><li>Alignment Gaps: Misalignment between data strategy and overall business strategy. </li><li>Innovation Gaps: Lack of innovation in data practices, such as adopting new technologies or methodologies. </li><li>Investment Gaps: Insufficient investment in data and analytics capabilities. </li><li>Roadmap Gaps: Absence of a clear roadmap for developing and enhancing data capabilities. </li></ul>|
 |  Collaboration and Data Sharing Gaps | <ul><li>Data Sharing Gaps: Inefficiencies or barriers to sharing data across departments or with external partners.</li><li>Collaboration Tool Gaps: Lack of tools to facilitate collaboration around data and analytics. </li></ul>|

+For each gap, assess its impact using a scale of 1 to 4:
+* Minor Impact: Low risk, limited effect on operations or outcomes.
+* Moderate Impact: Some disruption, but manageable with existing resources.
+* Significant Impact: Substantial effect on operations or business goals; requires intervention.
+* Extensive Impact: Critical risk, affecting multiple areas; high-priority for resolution.

 | Dimension |Gaps | Score | Justification of Gap |
 |-------- |-------- |-------- |-------- |